Frost/Nixon (film): Plot

-Four days before the final interview, which will focus on Watergate, Frost receives a phone call from an inebriated Nixon.
-In a drunken rant, Nixon declares that they both know the final interview will make or break their careers.
-He compares himself to Frost, insisting that they both came from humble backgrounds and had to struggle to make it to the top of their fields, only to be knocked back down again.
-Frost gains new insight into his subject, while Nixon assures Frost that he will do everything in his power to emerge the victor of the final interview.

-The conversation spurs Frost into action.
-For the next three days, he works relentlessly to prepare as Reston pursues a lead at the Federal Courthouse library in Washington.
+Four days before the final interview, on Watergate, Frost receives a phone call from an inebriated Nixon who declares they both know the final interview will make or break their careers.
+He compares himself to Frost, insisting they both came from humble backgrounds and struggled to reach the top of their fields.
+Nixon assures Frost he considers the final interview a battle, that he will win.
+The conversation energizes Frost who works relentlessly to prepare.
+Reston puts aside his criticism of Frost to pursue a lead at the Federal Courthouse library in Washington.

-As the final interview begins, Frost ambushes Nixon with damning transcripts of a conversation between Nixon and Charles Colson that Reston dug up in Washington.
-As his own team watches in horror from an adjoining room, Nixon admits that he did unethical things, adding, "When the President does it, that means it's not illegal."
-A stunned Frost is on the verge of inducing a confession when Brennan bursts in and stops the recording.
-After Nixon and Brennan confer, the interview resumes.
-Frost aggressively pursues his original line of questioning; Nixon admits that he participated in a cover-up and that he "let the American people down."
+Frost ambushes Nixon in the final interview with damning transcripts of a conversation with Charles Colson that Reston procured.
+To his team's horror, Nixon admits that he did unethical things, adding, "When the President does it, that means it's not illegal."
+A stunned Frost is on the verge of obtaining a confession when Brennan disrupts the recording.
+When the interview resumes, Frost returns to his original line of questioning and Nixon admits he participated in a cover-up and "let the American people down."

-Some time after the interviews have aired, Frost and Cushing pay a farewell visit to Nixon at his villa.
-Frost thanks Nixon for the interviews and Nixon, graciously admitting defeat, thanks Frost in return and wishes him well.
-Frost gifts Nixon a pair of Italian shoes identical to the ones Frost wore during the interviews that Nixon had admired.
+After the interviews have aired, Frost and Cushing pay a farewell visit to Nixon and the two men graciously thank each other.
+Frost gives Nixon a pair of Italian shoes identical to the ones Frost wore during the interviews that Nixon had admired.
 In a private moment, Nixon asks about the night he drunkenly called Frost, implying that he has no recollection of the event.
 For the first time, Nixon addresses Frost by his first name.
 Nixon watches Frost and Cushing leave before placing the shoes on the villa's stone railing and solemnly looking out at the sunset.